Pear-231/Personal-Finance-Portfolio-Tracker/README.md

 3) Email Automation: adding the user's email address, setting alert levels and receiving a test email.

+To set up automatic email alerts follow these steps:
   - On the 'Portfolio' sheet:
       - Under 'Additional Information' - 'Email Address', replace 'youremailgoeshere@email' with a chosen email address.
       - Under 'Additional Information' - 'Email Alerts' - 'Alert at (%)', set the % changes, that if breached will trigger alert emails notifying you of the breach.